FFFames/PyCoach/README.md

 Recommendations use evidence-aware progression.
 A new student starts with Variables without treating the `0.30` prior as observed mastery.
 After at least one attempt, the system recommends the next unattempted concept in order—variables, conditionals, loops, lists, functions.
 Only after every skill has submission evidence does it recommend the lowest BKT mastery.
 After grading, scores below 80 still recommend retrying the same assignment; passing work follows this progression.
 BKT is a good MVP choice because it is interpretable, works from short interaction sequences, and does not pretend that this small system has enough data to train a deep model.

+## Why Bayesian Knowledge Tracing?

+- The current project has a very small dataset, so a lightweight probabilistic model is more credible than a deep sequence model.
+- BKT is interpretable: each update can be explained in terms of prior mastery, observed correctness, guess, slip, and learning transition.
+- It works well with short interaction sequences, which fits a five-assignment MVP better than methods that expect long histories.
+- It is easier to validate and discuss in an interview setting than Deep Knowledge Tracing.
+- DKT is a strong research direction, but it generally needs much larger sequential learning datasets to justify training and tuning.

 ### Data to collect

 For every learning opportunity, collect: anonymized student ID; assignment and skill IDs; submitted code; correctness and per-test outcomes; attempt number; timestamps; response time; hint or feedback exposure; resubmission interval; assignment difficulty; and the mastery estimate before and after the attempt.
 In production, parameters should be fitted and calibrated on held-out sequences, segmented only when there is enough data, and monitored for systematic error across learner groups.
 Raw code and identifiers need retention controls and should not be used to train models without an explicit policy.